 - May 19-21, 2017: Sanja Matsuri, Asakusa Shrine, Tokyo

-- Month of July (July 17th), 2017: Gion Matsuri, Yasaka Shrine, Kyoto
+- Jul 2017: Gion Matsuri, Yasaka Shrine, Kyoto

-- July 24-25, 2017: Tenjin Matsuri, Tenmangu Shrine, Osaka
+- Jul 24-25, 2017: Tenjin Matsuri, Tenmangu Shrine, Osaka

-- August 2-7, 2017: Nebuta Matsuri, Aomori Prefecture
+- Aug 2-7, 2017: Nebuta Matsuri, Aomori Prefecture

-- August 12-14, 2017: Awa Odori, Tokushima (Shikoku Island)
+- Aug 12-14, 2017: Awa Odori, Tokushima (Shikoku Island)

-- October 9-10, 2017: Aki no Takayama Matsuri (Takayama Fall/Autumn Festival), Takayama, Gifu Prefecture
+- Oct 9-10, 2017: Aki no Takayama Matsuri (Takayama Fall/Autumn Festival), Takayama, Gifu Prefecture

-- December 3, 2017: Chichibu Yomatsuri, Chichibu Shrine, Saitama Prefecture
+- Dec 3, 2017: Chichibu Yomatsuri, Chichibu Shrine, Saitama Prefecture

 Tokyo’s Best Festivals: Matsuri in Tokyo

 Kanda Myojin Shrine, Tokyo

-This shinto festival began as a celebration of Tokugawa Ieyasu’s victory at the battle of Sekigahara and continued as a show of wealth for the new Edo period shogunate.
+This shinto festival began as a celebration of Tokugawa Ieyasu’s victory at the battle of Sekigahara, and continued as a show of wealth for the new Edo period shogunate.

 Asakusa Shrine, Tokyo

 Kyoto’s Best Festivals: Matsuri in Kyoto

 Kamigamo Shrine, Kyoto

-Also sometimes referred to as the “Kamo Matsuri,” this ornate, elegant festival processes from the Imperial Palace to the Kamo Shrines in the north of the city.
-The participants are dressed in the elaborate style of the the aristocratic Heian period, with some who travel on horseback or in ox-drawn carriages, while others walk playing Heian court music.
+Also referred to as the Kamo Matsuri, the Aoi Matsuri is an ornate, elegant festival with a procession from the Kyoto Imperial Palace to the Kamo Shrine in the north of the city.
+Participants dress in the elaborate style of the the Heian period (794-1185), with some on horseback and in ox-drawn carriages, and others on foot while playing Heian court music.

 Yasaka Shrine, Kyoto

 Best Festivals (Matsuri) in Other Parts of Japan